Exoplanet Science

 Kindly go through the provided information on this page, as well as detailed information on the MSc Astrophysics page (including Examination and study regulations under Links & Downloads, and Curriculum details) + the Applying to a Master's program pageat the Faculty of Physics.

-For any remaining questions about the specialization and course planning, please contact Prof. Dr. Kevin Heng.
+For any remaining questions regarding the curriculum content, please contact Prof. Dr. Kevin Heng.

 What are you looking for?